 Posted on October 20, 2018 by Indiana's Cool North

 Where: 4725 Grape Road, Mishawaka

-“We try to source everything within 100 miles of our restaurant.
-We visit an Amish-run produce auction weekly, have several local farms that supply us, and we have our own bison ranch at Rooster Hill Farm in Argos.”
+“We try to source everything within 100 miles of our restaurant,” says co-owner Tammy Pesek.
+“We visit an Amish-run produce auction weekly, and we have our own bison ranch in Argos.”

 Where: 1101 E. Canal St., Winona Lake